Chris Lewis MP - Essex

 Essex County Federation of Agriculture Breakfast | Dec 13, 2025

-A hearty breakfast this morning with Dave Epp, at Wagner Orchards and Estate Winery, for the Essex County Federation of Agriculture (ECFA) AGM.
+A hearty breakfast with Dave Epp, at Wagner Orchards and Estate Winery, for the Essex County Federation of Agriculture (ECFA) AGM.

 Good food and good conversation with our local farmers.